 The first occupational pension scheme was set up for the benefit of Customs and Excise Officers.
 It operated on a ‘pay as you go’ unfunded system, which meant that the contributions collected from the employer and the employees were paid out almost immediately in pension benefits to other retired members.
 This scheme set the precedent for the initial design of all occupational pension arrangements.
 Throughout the eighteenth century it was gradually extended and altered to include other civil servants.
 The Civil Service Pension Scheme was historically the model for HMRC approval, and even today the level of benefits offered in defined benefit occupational schemes are strongly influenced by it.

 Even though employers began to introduce occupational schemes for some of their senior employees, few employers offered occupational pensions to all their workers until mid to late nineteenth century when the Industrial Revolution was really underway.
 One of the first such employers to offer a scheme to all their employees was the Gas Light and Coke Company, shortly followed by the independent railway companies.

-This section of study, The Origins and Overview of Pensions can be found in the relevant pages of the RPC Study Manual.
+This section of study, The Origins and Overview of Pensions can be found in the relevant pages of the Retirement Provision Certificate Study Manual 2022.

 2.Think about it

 Currently we are all very aware of the so-called 'pensions crisis': the issue of whether there will be enough money in pension funds to support the retirement of today's working population.
 This issue has arisen mainly due to our increasing life expectancy, but has also been precipitated by volatile stock market returns.
 Take a little time now to explore the issue in a bit more detail and think about any implications it might have for you as an individual, and in your working role.

 In the Resource Pages there is a summary of key features of recent legislation.